Satisfactory Academic Progress (SAP)

 - Evidence of an emotionally disabling condition (must include a statement from a licensed physician, psychologist, social worker, etc.) that prevented you from attending classes;

-- Evidence of involvement with social agencies; government entities; incarceration; or similar reasons that prevented you from attending classes (attach official documents with dates);
+- Evidence of involvement with social agencies; government entities; incarceration; or similar reasons that prevented you from attending classes (official documents with dates);